5 Best Nail Stickers for Foolproof Nail Art (2018)

 If what you're looking for is value and a ton of stickers to work with, this is where you want to be.

-This set comes with 50 small square sheets of stickers and is perfect for if you have a child's birthday party coming up or a big sleep-over planned.
+This set comes with 50 small square sheets of stickers.
+These are the perfect nail stickers if you have a child's birthday party coming up or a big sleep-over planned.
 There are loads and loads of stickers here, many tiny enough to pre-schoolers' nails.

 It's a fun, simple, and cheap activity to do with your kids.
 Most of these stickers are small and simple enough that kids can apply them theirselves without tweezers.